dhomoney/Homoney-Articles/pci-dss-v4-and-aspm-resistance-is-futile.md

 ### Application Security Posture Management

 To navigate the complexities of AppSec program operationalization, ASPM offers a streamlined avenue for setting policies, integrating developer guardrails, and conducting security coverage mapping.
-This holistic approach enables AppSec teams to maximize efficiency while ensuring adherence to evolving security standards with the least ammount of friction being added to the developers day-to-day life, which is key to security tool adoption.
+This holistic approach enables AppSec teams to maximize efficiency while ensuring adherence to evolving security standards with the least amount of friction being added to the developers' day-to-day lives, which is key to security tool adoption.

-ASPM's role in AppSec strategy encompasses an open platform ethos chosing to integrate with the tools DevOps already consume, merging native application security testing (AST) and software supply chain security solutions (SSCS) to offer a cohesive view of AppSec risks, prioritization, and remediation efforts.
+ASPM's role in AppSec strategy encompasses an open platform ethos choosing to integrate with the tools DevOps already consume, merging native application security testing (AST) and software supply chain security solutions (SSCS) to offer a cohesive view of AppSec risks, prioritization, and remediation efforts.
 This integrated model not only simplifies governance across the development lifecycle but also empowers teams to address security challenges with greater agility and precision.
 Let's talk further on this subject.
 [Application Security Briefing](https://www.wwt.com/briefing/application-security-briefing)